 The HVAC System

 Defective furnaces and air conditioning units can cost you time, energy, and money.
 One of the easiest ways to preserve these appliances is to regularly clean the filters.
 If left alone, both furnace and A/C filters will collect large amounts of dust and dirt that hamper airflow and hinder efficiency.
 Fans should also be inspected on a routine basis to avoid costly malfunctions.
 Get in the habit of scheduling regular maintenance with your service provider, many of whom offer seasonal discounts, specials, or maintenance plans.
-For more tips on how to maintain your home and prep for winter months see Winter Home Preparation.
+For more tips on how to maintain your home and reduce wear on appliances, especially during these cold and dry winter months see Winter Home Preparation.

 You can rely on Excelsior Homes West to design the home of your dreams.

 We specialize in spacious, customizable manufactured homes delivered throughout Minnesota and the Midwest.
 Call 1.800.547.4990 or send us a message at [email protected] to schedule an appointment with our sales team.